ufsit/documents/constitution.md

 - Maintain communication with the organization's faculty advisor
 - Be responsible for facilitating the resolution of internal organizational conflicts and taking any necessary steps not prohibited by the constitution to ensure the effective operation of the organization
 - Assign additional duties to other officers, as necessary
-- Table for a minimum of 3 hours per week that the organization is actively tabling
 - Provide all relevant documents and records to the succeeding President

 The duties of the Vice President include: